GerrySeidman/rectangles/auriStorKerberosPrincipals.md

+## NOTE FROM JEFF via Skype
+	congrats.    btw, who told you to configure the legacy authentication bits?

+	Setting up Kerberos v4 names with "bos adduser" and afs/cell@REALM for rxkad security.

+	That functionality is for existing AFS shops.
+Its not for new cells.

+	New cells should only use the new authentication/security model

+	afs3-bos/host@REALM for bos server authentication
+	yfs-rxgk/_afs.cell@REALM for end user authentication
+	and the cell wide rxgk key

 # Setting up Kerberos Principals for AuriStor Servers

 We will be setting up Kerberos Principals for for use by the AuriStor Servers.
 Some of these principals have historical names